Skip to main content

 });

-// (Pseudocode) Remember the challenge for this user
+// (Pseudocode) Remember these options for the user

 return options;